Alt-Right And Counter-Protestors Face Off In Berkeley

 Some of the counter-protestors wore “Black Lives Matter” t-shirts, while others held signs that read, “Always anti-fascist” and “no human being is illegal.”

-One woman, in particular, even walked right up to a group of officers carrying a sign that read, “Cops and Klan go hand in hand,” and proceeded to stare at them before abruptly walking away.
+One woman even walked right up to a group of officers carrying a sign that read, “Cops and Klan go hand in hand,” and proceeded to stare at them before abruptly walking away.

 #Berkeley right now pic.twitter.com/nRtNbUADR4